 Entry Delays give you time to disarm the system when you re-enter through the designated entrance door.
 You must disarm the system before the entry delay period ends, or an alarm will occur.
 The keypad beeps during the entry delay period, reminding you to disarm the system.
 There are two entry delays (if programmed).
 The first is for your primary entrance and the second can be used for a secondary entrance, where a longer delay is required to walk to the keypad to disarm the system.

-You can also arm the system with no entry delay at all by using the NO DELAY key when arming.
+You can also arm the system with no entry delay at all by using the NODELAY key when arming.
 This can provide greater security while on the premises or while away for extended periods of time.
 See ARMING THE SYSTEM section for procedure.

-ARMING THE SYSTEM section for proce 1 or exteriued pe JIIOUS OF UIII See your installer for delay times program Exit Delay: 00-99 seconds nmed for your system.
-Entry Delay 1: 00-99 seconds Entry Delay 2: 00-99 se conds
+See your installer for delay times programmed for your system.

+Exit Delay: 00-99 seconds Entry Delay 1: 00-99 seconds Entry Delay 2: 00-99 seconds